 About Ancient Corinth and Daphni Monastery

-Ancient Corinth plus the world renowned Corinth Canal and the UNESCO Monatery of Daphni.
+Ancient Corinth, the world-renowned Corinth Canal and the UNESCO Monastery of Daphni.

 Duration: Half day

-After your morning pick up from your centrally located hotel, the bus will drive to Corinth via Iera Odos (the Sacred Way), so called because it was the route taken by a procession celebrating the Eleusinian Mysteries, initiations were held every year for the cult of Demeter and Persephone based at Eleusis in ancient Greece.
+After a morning pick up from your centrally located hotel, the bus will drive to Corinth via Iera Odos (the Sacred Way), so called because it was the route taken by a procession celebrating the Eleusinian Mysteries, initiations were held every year for the cult of Demeter and Persephone based at Eleusis in ancient Greece.

 The first stop will be at the Monastery of Daphni, a 11th-century Byzantine monastery listed as an World Heritage site together with the monasteries Hosios Loukas and Nea Moni of Chios.
 The interior of the church is decorated